Chieze-Franklin/todo/README.md

 I couldn't get the tests to run and I did not want to spend more time than I had already spent on it but I did write some unit tests to show that I'm comfortable writing tests.

 ## Time Spent

+I started working on this project in the evening of Sunday, October 20, 2024.
+I made my final submission in the morning of Tuesday, October 22, 2024.

+I reckon the total _effective_ time (i.e. not including breaks) spent working on this app is approximately 12 hours, although there's really no way for me t be certain.

 Some of the reasons for the time spent are: